AdobeDocs/commerce-events/src/pages/events/commands.md

 ## List supported events

 The `events:list:all` command returns a list of supported events defined in the specified module.
-The command filters out events that Commerce Eventing does not support.
-If the specified module has been disabled, the command returns an error.
+(Commerce Eventing does not support all possible events.)
+The command returns an error if the specified module has been disabled.

 <InlineAlert variant="info" slots="text"/>